-During you mission as an Anaesthestist you will quite often have to work with basic technical equipment and under difficult circumstances.
+During your mission as an anaesthestist you will quite often have to work with basic technical equipment and under difficult circumstances.
 Therefore, diverse practical experience is required.
-As an Anaesthetist in a humanitarian project being capable of using somewhat “outdated” methods and techniques is a big advantage.
+As an anaesthetist in a humanitarian project being capable of using somewhat “outdated” methods and techniques is a big advantage.
 You will mainly be working in conflict and post-conflict settings and your flexibility and creativity will assist your rapid decision making.
 You will very likely experience situations when you will work without monitors and breathing apparatus, relying on your own assessment.
 This means you will be administering anesthesia in situations in which the “clinical view” is often the principal monitoring procedure.
 You will be caring for both pre- and post-operative patients, giving further training to local colleagues and drafting emergency plans for situations with a large number of wounded people.

 - Completed medical specialist training